Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Forecasts

-We find that all the fiducial values fall within the $1\,\sigma$ confidence level of posterior distribution functions.
+We find that all the fiducial values fall within the $1\,\sigma$ confidence level of posteriors.
 For the joint survey combining SPHEREx EBL, \Euclid cosmic shear, and \Euclid galaxy clustering, the constraints on the model parameters are significantly improved compared to EBL-only, leading to enhanced accuracy in the parameter estimation.
-In particular, the analysis of EBL+WL+GC reduces $1\,\sigma$ uncertainties by 10--35\% for IHL parameters, and the constraints on $f_*$ improve by 20--35\% for the EoR model.
+Relative to the SPHEREx EBL-only case, the EBL+WL and EBL+WL+GC analyses reduce the $1\,\sigma$ uncertainties of the IHL parameters by 10--20\% and 10--30\%, respectively.
+For the EoR model, the constraints on $f_*$ are improved with uncertainty reductions of about 10--20\% for EBL+WL and up to 20--30\% for EBL+WL+GC.
 Using the best-fit model and uncertainties as determined by MCMC model fits, we convert the parameter constraint to a measure of the IHL luminosity and SFRD.
 For the IHL fraction $f_{\rm IHL}$, we also considered a simple fitting model, where the value of $f_{\rm IHL}$ is treated as a constant in each halo mass bin.
 In Fig.\,\ref{fig:f_ihl}, we show the fiducial IHL fraction and MCMC constraint results.
 The left panel shows the results using a power-law fit, and the right panel shows the results when assuming a constant value for $f_{\rm IHL}$.
 We divide the IHL fraction $f_{\rm IHL}$ into seven halo mass bins from $10^{10}$ to $10^{15}\,\si{\solarmass}$, where the last six bins are uniformly distributed on a logarithmic scale, and the first bin is twice as wide as the others.
-The black line represents the fiducial IHL fraction, which is based on the study by \cite{Purcell08}, and the grey shaded region contains 68 percent of the distribution.
+The black line represents the fiducial IHL fraction, which is based on the study by \cite{Purcell08}, and the grey shaded region contains 68 per cent of the distribution.
 The coloured lines and shaded regions are the best-fit results from the MCMC fitting and the $1\,\sigma$ confidence level constraints, respectively.
 The coloured dotted lines with light shaded regions and coloured solid lines with dark shaded regions are the fitting results using EBL-only and EBL+WL+GC, respectively.
 Compared to the referenced IHL fraction, our results indicate a significant improvement, especially in the halo mass range of $1.58 \times 10^{11}< M/\si{\solarmass}<6.31 \times 10^{13}$, where the $1\,\sigma$ confidence level enhancement exceeds 50\%.
 The joint constraints reduce the error bar by approximately 5--30\% compared to only using SPHEREx EBL data.